-I am an astrophysicist and the director of the Sudbury Neutrino Observatory Institute.
-I hold the Gordon and Patricia Gray Chair in Particle Astrophysics at Queen's University.
+I am an astrophysicist and Gordon and Patricia Gray Chair in Particle Astrophysics, Emeritus at Queen's University.

-Physicists have been investigating whether or not neutrinos change from one type to another.
-Since the late 1960s, experiments have hinted that neutrinos may do this.
-Theoretical models of the Sun predict that neutrinos should be made in staggering numbers.
-Neutrino detectors on the Earth have repeatedly seen fewer than the expected number of neutrinos.
-Because neutrinos come in three varieties (electron, muon, and tau neutrinos), and because solar neutrino detectors have been primarily sensitive only to electron neutrinos, one explanation over the years was that those "missing" neutrinos had changed, into a variety for which the detectors had little or no sensitivity.
+Theoretical models of the Sun predict that neutrinos are made in staggering numbers.
+Beginning in the late 1960’s, neutrino detectors on Earth saw fewer than the expected number of neutrinos.
+Because neutrinos come in three “flavors” (electron, muon, and tau neutrinos), and because those solar neutrino detectors were primarily sensitive only to electron neutrinos, one explanation over the years was that those "missing" neutrinos had changed, into a flavor for which the detectors had little or no sensitivity.
 If true, this would require modifications to the Standard Model for elementary particles.

 [photo credit: University Communications]